kjarex/crubystal/README.md

     - [x] unlimited
 - [x] Arrays
 - [x] Hashes
-[^2]:  Crystal doesn't have symbols (at least not in the way we know and love symbols.
+[^2]:  Crystal doesn't have symbols (at least not in the way we know and love symbols).
 Therefor crubystal offers its own type of symbols - for crubystal purposes only use the "symbol".to_sym syntax within Crystal and everything will work as you would expect